Get Pre-Approved For Your Car Loan Apply Now

 In Option A, Steve will take the $5,000 cash rebate and pay $3,300 in interest on the $25,000 sum borrowed over the course of a 60-month term.
 He pays $28,300 altogether.

-In Option B, he will take 0% APR, but his monthly payment will be higher without the cash rebate.
+In Option B, he will take 0% APR, but he will have higher monthly payments without the cash rebate.
 Over 60 months, he will pay $30,000 altogether.
 Just the principal.
 There is no rebate or interest to calculate.

 In this circumstance, the cash rebate works out better than 0% financing.
 If there's a trade-in or down payment, you should factor these into your calculations as well.